-SmoKE is a collaborative project led by Health Canada, the Canadian Urban Environmental Health Research Consortium (CANUE), the Centre for Indigenous Environmental Resources (CIER), the British Columbia Centre for Disease Control (BCCDC), the First Nations Health Authority (FNHA), and Environment and Climate Change Canada (ECCC).
-We aim to leverage new geospatial data and information on wildfire smoke exposure to support community level adoption of effective interventions to mitigate health impacts of smoke from wildfires and wood heating.
+SmoKE is a collaborative project led by Health Canada, the Canadian Urban Environmental Health Research Consortium (CANUE), the Centre for Indigenous Environmental Resources (CIER), the British Columbia Centre for Disease Control (BCCDC), and Environment and Climate Change Canada (ECCC).

 Public Health Physician & Epidemiologist